freedomofpress/securedrop-docs/docs/admin/deployment/yubikey_setup.rst

 This guide describes in detail how to set up a YubiKey for two-factor authentication on the *Journalist Interface*.
-This setup is performed once per journalist to create a secure log-in method.
+This setup is performed once per *Journalist* to create a secure log-in method.
 The process requires some configuration steps using a separate software tool.

 .. note:: You will do all of these steps from within the Tails